stormchaserroleplaying/stormchaserRPG/Equipment/MagicItems/Runes/index.md

 <br>**Level:** 3
 <br>**Price:** 2000 gp

 This property makes armour slippery, as though it were coated with a thin film of oil.
-You gain advantage on Dextarity (Acrobatics) checks to escape and squeeze.
+You gain advantage on Dextarity (Athletics) checks to escape and squeeze.

 #### Glamoured
 **Usage:** Etched onto armour.